midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 submit scenarios.

 All scenarios should be submitted directly to the [data-processed/](./) folder.
-Data in this directory should be added to the repository through a pull request so that automatic data validation checks are run.
-Automated data validation will check format and consistency in model projections and metadata files.
+Data in this directory should be added to the repository through a pull request.

+Automatic validation is disabled at this point, until the validator software has been completed and tested.

 ## Example